MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/pki/New-SelfSignedCertificate.md

 ### -KeyLocation

 Specifies the file system location where this cmdlet stores the private keys associated with the new certificate.
-Specify this parameter only when you specify the Microsoft Platform Crypto Provider.
+Specify this parameter only when you specify the `Microsoft Platform Crypto Provider`.

 ```yaml
 Type: System.String